The First-Year Writing Program @ CCNY

 The Freshman Inquiry Writing Seminar (FIQWS) is CCNY’s learning community program.
 In it, topic instructors from across the curriculum are paired with composition instructors.
 Each course appears on a student’s course as an independent entity, and instructors formulate grades separately.
 By pairing topic and composition instructors and placing students in learning communities that meet for six hours a week, the Freshman Inquiry Writing Seminar provides incoming students at CCNY with additional academic support and a communal learning experience.
 Since topic instructors focus on leading content-based discussions, FIQWS writing section instructors are able to devote more time to writing instruction.

-Digital portfolios are required for every section of English 110 and FIQWS Writing.
+Portfolios (either digital portfolios created on the CUNY Academic Commons or a PDF portfolio) are required for every section of English 110 and FIQWS Writing.

 English 110 and the Freshman Inquiry Writing Seminar Course Learning Outcomes